adarsh-0224/Student-Result-Visualization-Report/README.md

 1. 📊 Project Title: Student Result Visualization

-2. 📝 Short Description / Purpose
+2. 📝 Short Description / Purpose:
 This project is an interactive Power BI dashboard designed to visualize the academic performance of students across various subjects.
 It enables educators to analyze student scores, grade distributions, subject averages, and identify top performers, thereby supporting data-driven academic insights and interventions.

 ---

-3. 💻 Tech Stack
+3. 💻 Tech Stack:
 Power BI Desktop: Used as the primary data visualization platform for creating the dashboard.

 Python: Utilized for data preprocessing and cleaning before importing the data into Power BI.